Costa Mediterranea deck plans

 Deck layouts, review of facilities, activities, amenities

-Costa Mediterranea deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Costa Cruises deckplan pdf (printable version).
+Costa Mediterranea deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by CSSC Carnival China Cruise Shipping deckplan pdf (printable version).

 Each of the Costa Mediterranea cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Costa Mediterranea staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Costa Mediterranea cruise ship deck plan has a total of 1057 staterooms for 2114 passengers (max capacity is 2680 guests), served by 930 crew/staff.
-The ship has 12 passenger decks (all named after Greek mythology gods and goddesses), 3 restaurants, 14 lounges and bars, 4 swimming pools (one with retractable glass roof), 4 jacuzzies, 15 elevators.
-Mediterranea has no self-service laundromats on board.
+Costa Mediterranea cruise ship deck plan shows a total of 1057 staterooms for 2114 passengers (max capacity is 2680), served by 900 crew-staff.
+The boat has 12 passenger-accessible decks (6 with cabins, all named after Greek mythology gods and goddesses), 3 restaurants, 14 lounges and bars, 4 swimming pools (one with retractable glass roof), 4 Jacuzzis (outdoor whirlpool hot tubs), 15 elevators, no self-service laundromats (passenger-use laundry facilities).

 Costa Mediterranea 2013 refurbishment review

-Costa Mediterranea deck plans are property of Costa Cruises.
+Costa Mediterranea deck plans are property of CSSC Carnival China Cruise Shipping.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.